 For most of the people, the surgery proves beneficial as it greatly improves the quality of life and the occurrence of symptoms.

-If mechanical valve is replaced by the affected one then the patient has to take anticoagulant medicine for the rest of his life.
-As the valve is made of artificial material, it enhances the risk of blood clot on the surface of valve and thus medicines are a must.
+If a mechanical valve is replaced by the affected one then the patient has to take an anticoagulant medicine for the rest of his life.
+As the valve is made of artificial material, it enhances the risk of a blood clot on the surface of the valve and thus medicines are a must.
 If the tissue valve is replaced then the medicines are to be taken only for a few days to a few months.

-Also read about Lifestyle Changes for a Healthy Heart
+Also, read about Lifestyle Changes for a Healthy Heart